sondr3/a11y-color-contrast/README.md

 ## `wcgaReadable`

-A simpler version of the [`wcgaScore`][#wcgaScore] function, this checks whether two colors used together are readable based on the WCAG parameters passed.
+A simpler version of the [`wcgaScore`](#wcgaScore) function, this checks whether two colors used together are readable based on the WCAG parameters passed.

 ```ts